 How much time do you devote to paying attention to your feelings?
 For years I kept myself busy, far too busy to slow down and feel anything.
 At night, I would collapse from exhaustion, then start the next day off and running; a race I could never win.
 I was running away from my feelings.
 It eventually caught up with me.
 When I finally discovered the value of emotional empowerment I realized I had spent years running away from my inner power and strength.
 Once I learned how to value my emotions, I began to embrace and honor them.
 I started developing genuine self-esteem, self-respect, and self-confidence and I created an inner foundation for trusting myself.

 Out of a ‘knee-jerk’ habit, we unconsciously shove the energy of emotions deep into our subconscious mind.
 The more intense they are, the deeper we push them into our unconscious mind.
-Repressed emotions have negative impact on our physical health, our emotional stability, our mental clarity, and our ability to experience the Divine connection to our Soul and Spirit.
+Repressed emotions have a negative impact on our physical health, our emotional stability, our mental clarity, and our ability to experience the Divine connection to our Soul and Spirit.
 Learning how to express feelings responsibly will release the pressure building in the subconscious mind and defuse any potential time bombs that might explode in your future.

 4. Harbor and Hold onto the Past